CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

             1 x Intel(R) Xeon(R) W-1350P @ 4.00GHz - 32GB RAM - SSD

-            Note that the output JSON files generated in `--stream` mode will always include information from both the `PERSON` and `CONCEPT` tables.
-This is not a mandatory requirement, but it serves to facilitate subsequent [validation of the data against JSON schemas](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator).
-In terms of the JSON Schema terminology, these files contain `required` properties for [BFF](bff.md) and [PXF](pxf.md).
+            Note that the output JSON files generated in `--stream` mode will always include information from the `PERSON` and `CONCEPT` tables.
+Therefore, **both tables must be loaded into RAM** (along with `VISIT_OCCURRENCE` if present). **The size of these tables will obviously impact RAM usage**.
+Although having this information is not a mandatory requirement for _MongoDB_, it helps in validating the data against Beacon v2 JSON schemas.
+According to JSON Schema terminology, these files contain `required` properties for [BFF](bff.md) and [PXF](pxf.md).
+For more details on validation, refer to the [BFF Validator](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator).

         ???
 Tip "About parallelization and speed"
             `Convert-Pheno` has been optimized for speed, and, in general the CLI results are generated almost immediatly.
 For instance, all tests with synthetic data take less than a second or a few seconds to complete.
 It should be noted that the speed of the results depends on the performance of the CPU and disk speed.
 When `Convert-Pheno` has to retrieve ontologies from a database to annotate the data, the processing takes longer.